 Several users have reported severe issues syncing documents with iCloud across different devices.
-Problems include single documents not syncing, being unable to open iCloud documents (the “Ooops!
-Document couldn’t be opened” error), devices becoming out of sync, etc. We suggest trying the following:
+Problems include single documents not syncing, being unable to open iCloud documents, devices becoming out of sync, etc. We suggest trying the following:

 - Check iCloud is working on Apple’s

-- Update the operating system and Writer on all
+- Update the operating system and iA Writer on

 - Set the time automatically on all your

 - Mac OS X: System Preferences > Date & Time > Set date and time automatically

 - iOS: Settings > General > Date & Time > Set Automatically

 - For iA Writer for iPhone and iPad, check that the